Priapos1004/IMP-utils/readme_files/plotting.md

 ### HINT FOR USAGE

-Set ERRORBAR_PLOT_MAX_XTICKS='auto' and ERRORBAR_PLOT_XTICKS_NUMBER='auto' because normally, this will work pretty well for the x-ticks and only if this is not good, change it.
+Set ERRORBAR_PLOT_MAX_XTICKS='auto'/ERRORBAR_PLOT_MIN_XTICKS='auto' and ERRORBAR_PLOT_XTICKS_NUMBER='auto' because normally, this will work pretty well for the x-ticks and only if this is not good, change it.

 Set ERRORBAR_PLOT_EXTRA_LOG=True because some more logs do not hurt and you will always have all the information.